Midland and Great Northern Joint Railway: Midland and Eastern Railway

 The Lynn and Sutton Bridge Railway and the Spalding and Bourn Railway amalgamated to form the Midland and Eastern Railway in 1866; the intention was to push westward to Saxby and join the Midland Railway there.
 This plan was opposed by the Great Northern Railway and the compromise was that the scheme was dropped, but that the Midland Railway was given running powers from over two GNR-sponsored lines: from Bourne to Essendine, and (by reversing there) from Essendine to Stamford; this was not a direct or fast route.
 The arrangement was agreed, and ratified by the Lynn and Sutton, Spalding and Bourn, and Norwich and Spalding Railways Act 1866 (29 & 30 Vict. c. cclxv) of 23 July 1866.
 The Midland and Eastern Railway was operated by the GNR and the Midland jointly, authorised by the Midland and Eastern and Norwich and Spalding Railways Act 1867 (30 & 31 Vict. c. clxxxv).

-The Midland and Eastern Railway leased the Norwich and Spalding line, but the N&SR remained nominally independent until 1 July 1877.
-It needed to go to Parliament to plead that it had, in good faith, tried to make a Sutton to Wisbech line, but had been prevented; and that the line had in fact been pre-empted by the PW&SBR; this was accepted and the N&SR was released from the prohibition on declaring a dividend.
+The Midland and Eastern Railway leased the Norwich and Spalding line, but the N&SR remained nominally independent until the Midland and Eastern and Norwich and Spalding Railway Companies Amalgamation Act 1877 (40 & 41 Vict. c. lxxxix) took effect on 1 July 1877.
+It needed to go to Parliament to plead that it had, in good faith, tried to make a Sutton to Wisbech line, but had been prevented; and that the line had in fact been pre-empted by the PW&SR; this was accepted and the N&SR was released from the prohibition on declaring a dividend.
 The Midland and Eastern Railway now effectively controlled the whole of the western section of the future M&GNJR, except for the Peterborough to Sutton Bridge line, which was still controlled by the Midland Railway.

 The Midland and Eastern was jointly owned by the GNR and the Midland Railway, but it operated more or less independently.
 The joint committee did not meet between 1867 and 1880; trains of the two owning companies ran their own trains on the lines.
 In this period the network was referred to as the Bourne and Lynn Joint Railway.